Famous for being the world’s largest land animal migration, Africa’s great wildebeest migration takes place each year in Tanzania and Kenya.

 Southern Movement (November to January) – Central to Southern Serengeti

-What It’s Like to Witness the Wildebeest Migration
+What It’s Like To Witness The Wildebeest Migration

 While nature documentary films might have prepared you for some intense action during your trip, what you might not realize is that Wildebeest Migration River Crossings are relatively infrequent events.

 The great migration in Africa is a journey of a thousand kilometres, and the river crossings are only a small part of it.
-You may need to wait two or more days to see a river crossing and it requires a great deal of patience.
+You may need to wait two or more days to see a river crossing, and it requires a great deal of patience.

 Wildebeest migration in the Serengeti